Last Updated on

-A lot of them see the Beachbody P90x fitness program infomercial on TV all the time and figure it must work if it’s been running those commercials all this time.
+A lot of people see the Beachbody P90x fitness program infomercial on TV all the time.
+They figure it must work if it’s been running those commercials all this time.

-So does p90x really work just because they keep running infomercials?
+So does p90x really work since they keep running infomercials?

-Maybe they just have a lot of money and want to sell you other stuff, too.
-After all, people interested in fitness and fat loss are like people interested in making money or golf.
+Maybe they have a lot of money and want to sell you other stuff, too.
+People interested in fitness and fat loss are like people interested in making money or golf.
 They buy lots and lots of stuff.
-And Beachbody, the sellers of P90X, will sell you lots and lots of stuff.
+Beachbody, the sellers of P90X, will sell you lots and lots of stuff.

-Don’t get me wrong, I’m not saying that’s automatically a negative.
+This isn’t automatically a negative.
 Not at all.
-But just because the P90X fitness system seems popular, that doesn’t mean it works.
+But even if the P90X fitness system seems popular, that doesn’t mean it works.

 So here’s the thing.
 Yes, it works.
 And no, it doesn’t.
 Let me explain.

-First, I’ll give you what I feel is the downside to the P90X workout program.
+First, the potential downside to the P90X workout program.

-Stickability: What I mean by this is the ability of people to stick with the program over the long haul.
+Stickability: The ability of people to stick with the program over the long haul.
 Almost all exercise programs can give you results (although some work a lot better than others).

-The big key for most people is whether or not the program (exercise or nutrition) is something they can stick with over the long haul.
+The big key for most people is whether or not the program (exercise or nutrition) is something they can stick with long term.

-If you take a look at the P90X workout schedule you’ll see that it’s a six days per week.
-In addition, each workout takes about an hour to 90 minutes.
+If you take a look at the P90X workout schedule you’ll see it’s a six days per week.
+Each workout takes about an hour to 90 minutes That’s a lot.